Associate Professor | James J. and Marianne B. Lowry Chair in Business

 About

-Berkeley Haas Associate Professor David Sraer received his BS in applied mathematics and economics from École Polytechnique in France in 2001 and his PhD in economics from the Toulouse School of Economics in 2007.
-He is currently an associate editor for the Journal of Finance and a research associate at the National Bureau of Economic Research.
-Before coming to Berkeley Haas, he was an Assistant Professor of economics at Princeton University, where he was awarded the Jacob Viner preceptorship.
+David Sraer received his B.S. in applied mathematics and economics from École Polytechnique in France in 2001 and his Ph.D. in economics from the Toulouse School of Economics in 2007.
+He holds the James J. and Marianne B. Lowrey Chair in Business at the Haas School of Business.
+He is currently an associate editor at the Journal of Finance.
+He is also a member of the Economic Council of the French Prime Minister (CAE), a research associate at the NBER and a research affiliate at the CEPR.
+Before coming to UC Berkeley, he was an assistant professor of economics at Princeton University.

 Expertise and Research Interests

-- H. Hong, D. Sraer, J. Yu.
+- H. Hong, D. Sraer, J. Yu (2017).
 Inflation Bets on the Long Bond.
 The Review of Financial Studies.

-2017 - D. Sraer, A. Landier, D. Thesmar.
+- D. Sraer, A. Landier, D. Thesmar (2017).
 Banking Integration and House Price Comovement.
 Journal of Financial Economics.

-2017 - D. Sraer, M. Schmalz and D. Thesmar.
+- D. Sraer, M. Schmalz and D. Thesmar (2017).
 Housing Collateral and Entrepreneurship.
 Journal of Finance.

 2016 - Hong, H. and Sraer, D. Quiet Bubbles.
 Journal of Financial Economics.